Banacek: Premise

-Part of the joke is that Ralph Manza, as Banacek's chauffeur Jay Drury, will often ask "What does it mean, Boss?"
+Peppard played Thomas Banacek, a Polish-American freelance, Boston-based, private investigator who solves seemingly impossible thefts.
+He collects from the insurance companies 10% of the insured value of the recovered property.
+One of Banacek's verbal signatures is the quotation of strangely worded yet curiously cogent "Polish proverbs" that Ralph Manza, as Banacek's chauffeur Jay Drury, rarely understand.
 Banacek also has a running agreement with his chauffeur for a 10% share of Banacek's 10% if he solved the crime.
 Mr. Drury is never at a loss for a potential solution that Banacek always manages to shoot down with his very next line.
-Another recurring gag is for other characters—particularly his rivals— to mispronounce his name deliberately.
+Another recurring gag is for other characters—particularly his rivals—to mispronounce his name deliberately.
 The name "Banaczek" (as pronounced in the show) is actually quite rare in Poland.

 Murray Matheson plays seller of rare books and information source Felix Mulholland, a character always ready with a droll remark and who exhibits a passion for chess and jigsaw puzzles.
 He is also the series' only character to ever call Banacek by his first name.